KelvinHere/Yoga_Milestone_4/testing.md

         - `lessons/?q=`dog` only displays lessons with the word 'dog' in the lesson_name

     - Filters
-        - When directed to the lesson page from the instructors page you are shown the instructor profile with their (sortable and filterable) lessons underneath.
-        - Subscribed Lessons filter `/lessons/?filter=mylessons` only displays lessons currently subscribed to, or a message of "You are currently not subscribed to any lessons"
+        - Subscribed Lessons filter `/lessons/?filter=mylessons` only displays lessons currently subscribed to, or the message "You are currently not subscribed to any lessons".
-        - Purchased Lessons filter `/lessons/?filter=paidlessons` only displays purchased lessons, or a message "You have not purchased any lessons"
+        - Purchased Lessons filter `/lessons/?filter=paidlessons` only displays purchased lessons, or the message "You have not purchased any lessons".
-        - All Lessons filter `/lessons/?filter=None` displays all lessons
+        - All Lessons filter `/lessons/?filter=None` displays all lessons.
-        - Accessed by the Instructors page `lessons/?instructor=VALID_INSTRUCTOR_ID` will display an instructor header with their searchable / sortable /filterable lessons underneath
+        - Accessed by the Instructors page `lessons/?instructor=VALID_INSTRUCTOR_ID` will display an instructor header with their searchable / sortable /filterable lessons underneath.

-    - Stacked filter/search/sort examples
+    - Stacked filter/search/sort
         - `/lessons/?sort=rating&direction=asc&filter=mylessons&instructor=19&q=dog`
-            - will only show lessons user is subscribed to from that instructor with 'mountain' in the lesson name, sorted by rating in ascending order
+            - only shows lessons the user is subscribed to, from that instructor, with 'mountain' in the lesson name, sorted by rating, in ascending order.
         - `/lessons/?sort=price&direction=desc&filter=None&instructor=19&q=dog`
-            - will only show paid lessons from that instructor that have 'dog' in the lesson name sorted by price in descending order
+            - only shows paid lessons from that instructor, that have 'dog' in the lesson name, sorted by price, in descending order.

-    - Pages, when next and previous buttons are pressed the user is taken to the next or previous page and any search/sort/filter parameters are kept
+    - Pages, the next and previous buttons are pressed, the user is taken to the next or previous page, and any search/sort/filter parameters are preserved.

 - **Error and Invalid request handling**
-    - Queries
-        - `/lessons/?q=` - A query with no term will return the error message "You did not enter any search query, please try again"
     - Filters
-        - `/lessons/?filter=AN_INVALID_FILTER` - Invalid filters default to showing all lessons and will not return an error message
+        - `/lessons/?filter=AN_INVALID_FILTER` - Invalid filter defaults to showing all lessons

     - Sort direction
-        - `lessons/?direction=INVALID_DIRECTION` - Invalid direction argument will default the sort to descending
+        - `lessons/?direction=INVALID_DIRECTION` - Invalid direction argument default the sort to descending
-        - `lessons/?sort=INVALID_SORT_ARGUMENT` - Invalid sort arguments will warn the user "Invalid sort value, displaying all lessons by name in ascending order"
+        - `lessons/?sort=INVALID_SORT_ARGUMENT` - Invalid sort arguments will default the sort to name in ascending order"

     - Instructor
-        - `lessons/?instructor=NOT_AN_INSTRUCTOR` Passed a user that is not an instructor, user redirected to instructors page error message "This user is not an instructor, please pick one from the instructor list."
+        - `lessons/?instructor=NOT_AN_INSTRUCTOR` Passing a user that is not an instructor, redirectes to instructors page with the error message "This user is not an instructor, please pick one from the instructor list."
-        - `lessons/?instructor=INVALID_USER` Passed a user that does not exist, user redirected to instructor page with error message "This instructor was not found, please pick one from the instructor list."
+        - `lessons/?instructor=INVALID_USER` Passing a user that does not exist, redirects to instructor page with error message "Instructor was not found, please pick one from the instructor list."

-    - Pages
+    - Pages / Pagination
-        - If the user changes filters/sorting/search parameters when on a page other than one, they are taken back to page one using the new parameters
+        - Changing filter/sorting/search parameters when on a page other than one, redirects to **page one** with the new parameters applied.
-        - If the user presses next on the last page, or previous on the first, they are kept on the same page they are currently on
+        - Pressing **next** on the last page, or **previous** on the first, keeps you on the current page.
-        - If the user manually enters a page number that does not exist in the address bar they are taken back to page 1 with the error message "Page does not exist, returning to page 1"
+        - Manually entering a page number that does not exist in the address bar redirects to page 1 with the error message "Page does not exist, returning to page 1".

 2. **subscribe view**
 - **Valid Requests**
-    - When passed a valid lesson_id along with
+    - Passing a valid lesson_id along with
-        - `subscribe=true` the user is subscribed to the lesson and JS updates the buttons from "Subscribe" to "Unsubscribe" and "Sart Lesson"
+        - `subscribe=true` creates subscription to the lesson, and JS updates the buttons from "Subscribe" to "Unsubscribe" and "Sart Lesson" buttons.
-        - `subscribe=false` the user is unsubscribed to the lessons and JS updates the buttons from "Unsubscribed" and "Start Lesson" to "Subscribe"
+        - `subscribe=false` unsubscribes from the lessons, and JS updates the buttons from "Unsubscribed" and "Start Lesson" to "Subscribe"

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page
-    - Trying to submit an invalid lesson_id `/lessons/subscriptions/?subscribe=true&lesson_id=INVALID_LESSON_ID` returns user to lessons page with the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
+    - Submit an invalid lesson_id `/lessons/subscriptions/?subscribe=true&lesson_id=INVALID_LESSON_ID` redirects to the lessons page, with the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
-    - Trying to alter subscription status of a lesson using something other than `true` or `false` returns the user to lessons page and gives the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
+    - Altering the subscription status of a lesson using something other than `true` or `false`, redirects to the lessons page and gives the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
-    - A nonsense request with invalid GET keys passed returns the user to the lesson page with an error message "Invalid request, no lessons have been subscribed or unsubscribed to."
+    - Submitting a request with invalid arguments, redirects to the lesson page with the error message "Invalid request, no lessons have been subscribed or unsubscribed to."

 3. **instructor_admin view**
 - **Valid requests**
-    - Lessons tab displays a list of lessons the logged in instructor has created or a prompt "You have not created any lessons yet"
+    - Lessons tab displays a list of lessons the instructor has created, or the prompt "You have not created any lessons yet"
-    - Sales tab displays a list of lessons bought from this instructor with price, lesson name, buyer, date and price before and after the sales percentage (at time of sale) is removed.
+    - Sales tab displays a list of lessons bought from this instructor with lesson name, buyer, date and price before and after the sales percentage at the time of sale is removed .

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page
-    - If user is not an instructor they are returned to the homepage with the error message "Only instructors can do this"
+    - Accessing while not an instructor redirects to the homepage, with the error message "Only instructors can do this"

 4. **delete_lesson view**
-- **Valid requests**
+- **Valid requests and requirements**
-    - If an instructor passes a valid lesson_id and the logged in profile matches the profile of the lesson creator, the lesson is delete_lesson
+    - Passing a valid lesson_id that the user created deletes that lesson.
+    - Delete lesson buttons are disabled when users have purchased that lesson, to avoid customers loosing content

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page
-    - If a user who is not an instructor tries to access this view they are directed to the home page with the error "Only instructors can do this."
+    - Accessing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
-    - If an instructor tries to pass the lesson_id from a lesson they did not create they are given the error message "This lesson does not belong to you and has not been deleted, please check your username and try again."
+    - Passing the lesson_id from a lesson created by another instructor, gives the error message "This lesson does not belong to you and has not been deleted, please check your username and try again."
-    - If an instructor tries to pass an invalid lesson_id they are given the error message "Invalid lesson ID, no lessons were deleted."
+    - Passing an invalid lesson_id gives the error message "Invalid lesson ID, no lessons were deleted."
-    - Instructors cannot delete a lesson that has been purchased by customers, they can only edit it, the delete button is disabled and gives the reason why.
+    - Passing a lesson_id of a lesson that has been purchased by customers gives the error message "Cannot Delete.
+You can only edit a lesson customers have purchased."
-    - If an instructor tries to delete by manually submitting the lesson_id to the view they are redirected to the instructor_admin page and given the error message "You cannot delete a lesson customers have purchased."

 5. **create_lesson view**
 - **Valid requests**
-    - GET request will display a lesson creation form to the user
+    - GET requests display a lesson creation form to the user!!!!!!!!!!! from here
     - POST request will create a lesson from the form data and return the user to their created lesson list

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page
     - If a user who is not an instructor tries to access this view they are directed to the home page with the error "Only instructors can do this."
     - If an instructor tries to create a lesson with the same name as one of their existing lessons they are directed back to their created lessons page with the error message "You already have a lesson named this."
         - Regarding duplicate names, different instructors can have lessons with the same name to avoid "reserving" of popular names such as simple yoga poses, ie both 'Benny' and 'Charle' can have a lesson named 'Mountain Pose'